Many Struggling Homeowners Not Getting The Mortgage Relief U.S. Promised

 Homeowners who've lost their jobs or income say their lenders are demanding punishing terms if they take part in what's supposed to be a government effort to help them.

-In order to avoid a wave of home loan defaults, Congress and regulators told lenders that they have to let homeowners defer payments if they've been hurt financially during the coronavirus crisis.
+To avoid a wave of home loan defaults, Congress and regulators told lenders that they have to let homeowners defer payments if they've been hurt financially during the coronavirus crisis.

 Some homeowners say that's working well, but others say confusion abounds.

 They can't get through on the phone to their lender, or they're being told different things each time they call.
-And some homeowners say their lenders are telling them that, to get the help, they'll later have to come up with a big lump-sum payment that they can't afford.
+And some homeowners say their lenders are telling them that to get the help, they'll later have to come up with a big lump sum payment that they can't afford.

 "All we're looking for is help," says Julia Hansen.
-She and her husband Jim live in Maui and lost their incomes as the tourism business shut down.
+She and her husband, Jim, live in Maui, Hawaii, and lost their incomes as the tourism business shut down.
 Jim managed a restaurant.

 They called their lender, Freedom Mortgage, to ask about deferring their payments.
 That's called a forbearance.
 They say they were told they could defer their payments for three months, but with one alarming catch: They'd have to then come up with four months of payments all at once — in one balloon payment — to make the loan current.

 "At that point, if you don't pay it, you go into foreclosure," Julia Hansen says she was told by a Freedom Mortgage representative.
-In other words, they'd have to come up with a lump sum of about $8,000, which seemed unreasonable because Jim lost his job and they have no income until they start getting unemployment benefits.
+In other words, she and her husband would have to come up with a lump sum of about $8,000, which seemed unreasonable because Jim lost his job and they have no income until they start getting unemployment benefits.
 And they don't know when those benefits will start coming or how much they'll be getting.

 On top of that, the couple says Jim's mother passed away last year and caring for her depleted almost all their savings.

-"I feel that the government is trying to help us and I feel like Freedom Mortgage is trying to rip us off," Hansen says.
+"I feel that the government is trying to help us, and I feel like Freedom Mortgage is trying to rip us off," Hansen says.
 "I'm very disappointed and angry at them."

 Several other Freedom Mortgage customers also complained to NPR.
 The company said in a statement that it's "working hard to help our customers."

 But other lenders are giving homeowners a better option.
 They're agreeing to tack those missed payments on to the end of the loan term.
-That way, the homeowner can just resume their regular mortgage payment when they can afford to without paying any lump sum to catch up.
+That way, homeowners can just resume their regular mortgage payments when they can afford to without paying any lump sum to catch up.

-Freedom Mortgage in a statement to NPR at first claimed that it's not allowed to do that because, "under current federal requirements, those amounts are not added to the end of the mortgage but rather are due at the conclusion of the forbearance period."
+Freedom Mortgage, in a statement to NPR, at first claimed that it's not allowed to do that because "under current federal requirements, those amounts are not added to the end of the mortgage but rather are due at the conclusion of the forbearance period."
 And the company said the requirements did not provide for "any extension of the term of the mortgage."

 But that does not appear to be true.